jxnah7/DSA/stacks/about.md

 Both methods are straightforward, but using deque is generally preferred for stacks because it provides O(1) time complexity for append and pop operations.
 Choose the method that best suits your needs!

+remember:
+  stack[0] is the bottom or first element stack[-1] is the top or last element